1. You'll be more motivated.

-Sharing a cheeseburger is cheaper than buying one yourself.
+Sharing a cheeseburger is cheaper than buying one yourself (and fewer calories).
 The same math applies when it comes to a personal trainer.
-At Crunch, where Stonehouse works, for example, a one-on-one session costs about $85.
-Yet a session with a partner is around $50 per person.
-"One-on-one training is still the bulk of my day but I'm seeing more and more partner training for financial reasons alone," says Stonehouse.
+At Crunch, for example, a one-on-one session costs about $85, but a partner training session runs around $50 per person.
+"One-on-one training is still the bulk of my day, but I'm seeing more and more partner training for financial reasons alone," says Stonehouse.

 5. You'll always have a spotter.

 Never again will you have to approach a random meathead and ask him to spot you.
 Never again will you have to count your own reps.

 It'll also save you from forced reps: "Let's say you're on the bench press and you want to stop at 10 because you're not sure you can make it to 11," Stonehouse says.
 "If you have a spotter, you don't have to worry as much.
 You're more likely to power through the 11th, 12th, and 13th reps—and each of those little lifts will add up and make a difference."
 Use your spotter to keep an eye on your form as you work, too.

 6. Your friends will be thinner.